Chart Color Schemes

 Tumut has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified three projects expected to impact the region.
-Notable projects are Tumut Hospital Redevelopment, Tumut Aerodrome Infrastructure Upgrade Stage 2, Tumut River Works Program, and HumeLink.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three projects that could impact this region: Tumut Hospital Redevelopment, Tumut Aerodrome Infrastructure Upgrade Stage 2, Tumut River Works Program, and HumeLink.
+The following details the projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.